cloudtransformer/kubecms/README.md

 ## Kube CMS

 Kube CMS is a Content Management System that is designed to run within a multi-node Kubernetes cluster.
 Kube CMS works with Kuberenetes, Minikube and K3s.
 It provides a de-coupled backoffice editor and an internal image registry where versions of your websites are published too.
-Using an internal image registry allows Kube CMS to host your website and provide instant roll-backs, scaling and high availability.
+Using the internal image registry allows Kube CMS to host your website and provide instant roll-backs, scaling and high availability.

 ![](images/backoffice.png)